pyalarmdotcom/alarmdotcom/README.md

 ## Intro

 This is a custom component to allow Home Assistant to interface with the [Alarm.com](https://www.alarm.com/) site by scraping the Alarm.com web portal.
-This component is designed primarily integrate the Alarm.com security system functions, so it requires an Alarm.com package which includes security system support.
-We're just starting to add support for smart devices like lights, garage doors, etc.
+This component is designed primarily to integrate the Alarm.com security system functions; as such, it requires an Alarm.com package which includes security system support.

 Please note that Alarm.com may break functionality at any time.